thibaudledent/mvn-deploy-test/README.md

 ## Testing `mvn prepare` and `mvn deploy`

+I wanted to test if `mvn -Darguments=\"-DdeployAtEnd=true\" release:perform` is doing the same as the `deployAtEnd=true` configuration in the parent `pom.xml` of a multi-modules maven project.

-I did some tests with `deployAtEnd=true`, the download and the upload of files are done at the end.
-To verify this, check the diff of the output with `deployAtEnd` in the main `pom.xml` and without it (search for "_at end_" in the logs).
+I did some tests with `deployAtEnd=true`.
+As expected, the download and the upload of files are done at the end.
+To verify this, I checked the diff of the output with `deployAtEnd` in the main `pom.xml` and without it (search for "_at end_" in the logs).

 ### How to use `deployAtEnd`?